 Just as with pay raises, if annual bonuses are your main employee retention strategy, it's going to be laughably easy for the next employer walking up with a bigger check in their hand to take anyone they want out the door with them.

 Although employers listed short-term compensation like bonuses as one of the top seven drivers of employee retention, it didn't even make the list for employees.

 Annual bonuses also fall flat because of span of time between the contribution an employee makes, and the reward they receive.
 With salary or pay raises, at least there's a relatively present reminder every few weeks.

 With annual bonuses, such a large gap exists between the contribution and the reward that the reward becomes almost meaningless.
-There's tenuous -- if any -- context associated between the work an employee is performing day in and day out, and how that annual bonus was 'earned.'
+There's tenuous context associated between the work an employee is performing day in and day out, and how that annual bonus was 'earned.'